doriantaylor/rb-forget-passwords/README.md

 > crash with a protocol error.
 While the handling is less than
 > delicate, this is actually a reasonable expectation, as request
 > bodies are only read once off the wire and will thus be already
-> consumed (whether or not they contain the fields to which ForgetPasswords
+> consumed (whether or not they contain the fields to which Forget
-> is sensitive) when the content handler is invoked.
-(The way Apache
+> Passwords is sensitive) when the content handler is invoked.
+(The
-> handles the request body, it _can_ be duplicated and reinserted into
+> way Apache handles the request body, it _can_ be duplicated and
-> the input stream, but that is a whole project unto itself.
+> reinserted into the input stream, but that is a whole project unto
+> itself.

+### Caveats

+I have noticed that a `RewriteRule` (in a `.htaccess`) with the passthrough (`PT`) flag will short-circuit the redirect that happens when a user follows the link off an e-mail.
+Same ostensibly goes for overriding `DirectoryIndex` in a `.htaccess`.
+The observable effect is that the server returns 401 (and doesn't redirect/remove the query string) even though the cookie is set and the knock token is consumed.
+If you refresh the page, then it will say (correctly, from its point of view) that the link is expired.
+If you manually chop off the query string, it will correctly display the logged-in state.

+> One thing I didn't check is if it still returned a `Location:`
+> header, which the browser will ignore if the response code is
+> anything other than most (but not all) of the 300s and 201.

+This is likely because these configuration directives are causing subrequests and/or internal redirects, which triggers the handler, but doesn't convey its response to the client.
+This might be an inherent limitation of using FastCGI in `AUTHORIZER` mode, because there is no way to tell it that it is being triggered from a subrequest (unless there is?).
+More research is needed to probe potential interactions with other handlers.

 ## Templates

-ForgetPasswords has a number of UI states that are embedded in the gem.
+Forget Passwords has a number of UI states that are embedded in the gem.
 These take the form of template files.
 The functionality of these templates is currently at the absolute bare minimum required to do the job.
 The templates are XHTML, with a basic placeholder substitution functionality, which can take place either in processing instructions (`<?var $WHATEVER?>`), or attribute values (`<elem attr="$WHATEVER"/>`).